Answers

 Confidentiality & Data Protection

 Confidentiality is governed by your existing access controls and tenant boundaries, not by ours.
 The agents run inside your dedicated Azure tenant or AWS account, with secure connections to on-premise systems where needed.
 No data leaves your tenant.
 No information is shared between clients.
-Each engagement is fully separated.
+Each engagement is fully separated, so the professional secrecy you owe your own clients is preserved end to end.

 Will my data train someone else's AI model?